AuReMe/mpwt/README.rst

 Input data
 ~~~~~~~~~~

 The script takes a folder containing sub-folders as input.
-Each sub-folder contains a Genbank/GFF file.
+Each sub-folder contains a Genbank/GFF file or multiple PathoLogic Format (PF) files.
-Genbank files must have the same name as the folder in which they are located and also finished with a .gbk or a .gff.

 .. code-block:: text